 The higher education after B.Tech EEE increases the likelihood of bagging a higher salary package in reputed firms.
 B.Tech EEE graduates wanting to study further can opt for M.Tech/M.E courses in India and overseas.
 Following are a few M.Tech/M.E courses offered in India:

 An alternative to M.Tech/M.E is short-term certificate courses in C-DAC, automation, programming language, solar panels, power systems and robotics.
 These courses are highly specialized and improve job prospects for B.Tech EEE graduates.
 Graduates interested in acquiring business skills can go for an MBA as well.

-According to Payscale, B.Tech Electrical and Electronics Engineering, fresh graduates get an average INR 3.8 LPA salary.
+According to Payscale, B.Tech EEE, fresh graduates get an average INR 3.8 LPA salary.
 However, this package depends on the city, skills, company, job title, etc.

 For instance, the average salary for the application engineer title is around INR 4 LPA.
 In comparison, an electrical engineer may draw approximately INR 5 LPA on average.

 Read More: B.Tech EEE Salary

 B.Tech Electrical and Electronics graduates' job profiles are spread across verticals and in both government and private sectors.
 The below-listed fields are some of the options students can aim for job opportunities:

 B.Tech EEE students can consider seeking jobs in the following companies in the government sector: